-- o In 2013-14, overall student performance improved, with the percentage of Proficient and Distinguished students increasing in nearly every subject at every grade level on state assessments. - On the National Assessment of Educational Progress, Kentucky 4th- and 8th-graders continue to outperform their peers nationally in reading, even with the inclusion of more students with special needs.
-In science, 4th- and 8th-graders scored significantly above the national average. - o More students, including more minority students, are taking Advanced Placement tests and scoring higher.
-In 2013-14, Kentucky students outpaced the nation in the percentage growth of those receiving qualifying scores of three or higher. - Public high school graduates' performance on the ACT has increased in every subject and overall composite scores on the ACT increased significantly by nearly one point compared to a one-tenth of a point increase nationally. - The percent of recent Kentucky high school graduates who entered college in Kentucky and met statewide standards for readiness in English, mathematics and reading increased from 52 percent in 2010-11 to more than 68 percent in 2012-13, according to Kentucky Council on Postsecondary Education data.
+On the National Assessment of Educational Progress (NAEP), Kentucky 4th- and 8th-graders continue to outperform their peers nationally in reading, and mathematics even with the inclusion of more students with special needs.
+In science, Kentucky students score significantly above the national average: 4th-grade KY: 161, U.S. 149; 8th-grade: KY 157, U.S. 151.

+- o More students, including more minority students, are taking Advanced Placement tests and scoring higher.
+In 2013-14, Kentucky students outpaced the nation in the percentage of growth for those receiving qualifying scores of three or higher. - Public high school graduates' performance on the ACT has increased in every subject and overall composite scores on the ACT increased significantly - by nearly one point compared to one-tenth of a point nationally.